Nuitka/Nuitka/Developer_Manual.rst

 To predict this code, calculating it at compile time using constant operations, while feasible, puts an unacceptable burden on the compilation.

-Esp. we wouldn't want to produce such a constant and stream it, the C++ code would be too huge.
+Esp. we wouldn't want to produce such a huge constant and stream it, the C++ code would become too huge.
 So, we need to stop the "\*" operator from being used at compile time and live with reduced knowledge, already here:

 .. code-block:: python